 The cathedral is home to the Holy Face, a cloth that was used by Saint Veronica to wipe Jesus’ face as he carried the cross.
 It is a prized religious artifact.

 The Holy Face in Jaén is actually supposed to be a replica of the original, the Veil of Veronica, though nobody even knows if the original is an original, and there isn’t even consensus on which of the clothes displayed in various churches across Europe is the real one.
 If this is something that intrigues you, read our post on visiting the Turin Shroud—another clothe with a mysterious Jesus picture on it.

 The Holy Face of Jaén has its own chapel.
 On Friday mornings, it is possible to stand in line and take turns kissing the glass case that houses it.
 No worries, the priest wipes it down after each visitor!
 Really, it’s fine.

-The Santa Catalina Fortress
+The cross at the Santa Catalina Fortress

 Santa Catalina Fortress sits on hill above Jaén.
 The views from it are stunning—you get the city, the olive groves and the mountains.
 I’ve heard the sunrise is worth getting up early for, but I’ll leave that up to you early birds to find out.

 You can walk up to Santa Catalina in about 45 minutes, but it is steep.
 Otherwise, a 10 minute drive takes you there with no sweat.

 Make sure to take the walkway to the monumental cross, where the views are the best.